tterpi/RFID_payment/README.md

 ### Setting up the card

 In order for this script to work with your Mifare card, you have to write the correct sector trailer for sector 1 (block 7) and also the correct key to block 4.
 The access bits in the sector trailer have the effect that you can only read and write when providing key B that is assumed to be secret.
-This applies to data blocks and key A and B. The necessary scripts can be found in the KeyBAuthentication branch.
+This applies to data blocks and key A and B. The necessary scripts can be found in the writeCard folder, remove these scripts again when you want to use your NodeMCU devkit with the actual payment scripts.

-You can configure your card with the following calls, make shure to disable the main script first, by commenting out mtmr:start() at the end of the script.
+You can configure your card with the following calls:

 -- 1. Execute the following call to write the sector trailer:
 =write_block(auth_a, 7, { 0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0x0F, 0x00, 0xFF, 0xFF, 0xAB, 0xCD, 0xEF, 0x12, 0x34, 0x56 })